vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 We shall considered object model of the Koch snowflake.
 The model proposed in work [1], also see [2].

 ## Application domain
-A procedure of construction of the the Koch snowflake includes next steps:
+A procedure of construction of the the Koch snowflake includes the following steps:
 - choose initiator and generator (see Fig.1);
 - apply generator (see Fig.1);
 - change the scale of the generator to 1/3